Liaison Librarian Roles and Responsibilities at Randall Library

-Each academic discipline at the University of North Carolina Wilmington is assigned a liaison librarian from Randall Library who collaborates with their departments, schools, and colleges to ensure that all stakeholders are engaged with the library at a level that supports their academic and scholarly success.
+Each academic discipline and interdisciplinary program at the University of North Carolina Wilmington is assigned a liaison librarian from Randall Library who collaborates with their programs, departments, schools, and colleges to ensure that all stakeholders are engaged with the library at a level that supports their academic and scholarly success.

-Liaison librarians at UNCW have five main functional roles: Research Services; Scholarly Communication; Teaching and Learning; Collections and Resources; and Outreach, Engagement, and Relationship-Building.
+Liaison librarians at UNCW have four main functional roles: Research Services; Teaching and Learning; Collections and Resources; and Outreach, Engagement, and Relationship-Building.
 Liaisons collaborate closely with each other, with colleagues in Randall Library, and with partners on campus to best engage the UNCW community as a whole.

 - Assist UNCW students, faculty, staff, and community members with research needs via methods best suited to the user (e.g. face-to-face or Zoom consultations, telephone, email, chat, etc).

 - Understand the research workflows of faculty and graduate and undergraduate students in liaison areas and where in that workflow the liaison might be able to assist.

 - Stay up to date on areas of current and expanding research and creative works in liaison areas, particularly those related to areas of faculty specialization.

 - Stay up to date on research tools and databases relevant to liaison areas.